-HYP is used to select Hyperbolic functions.
+Used to select Hyperbolic functions.
 Without studying calculus, it won’t make a whole lot of sense, it didn’t to me… HYP makes the three above function Hyperbolic so sinh, cosh and tanh- basically the opposite of sin/cos/tan.
 For a much better definition take a look at this link.

 Allows you to enter exponential values easily.
 Say you wanted to enter 200000000 on your calculator, rather than pressing 2 with 8 zeros after it, all you need to press is EXP then the number of digits you want (8).
 Makes more sense with massive numbers.

-RAND- Rand will generate a random number between 0-1.
+Rand: Will generate a random number between 0-1.
 If you want more options with numbers between a specific point use 10*rand().